-Europeans had been trading with the Far East for centuries already by the time the Muslims showed up on the scene, as the discovery of Roman luxury goods in China, and ancient Chinese luxury goods in Europe, would attest.
+Europeans had been trading with the Far East for centuries already by the time the Muslims showed up on the scene–ancient Roman luxuries have been found in China, for example, and vice versa.
 Of even more importance to Rome was its trade with India, via the Red Sea and Egypt (or, if you’re inclined to believe early Muslim historians, via that massive yet somehow largely unnoticed international trade hub at Mecca).
-The early Islamic conquests didn’t really complicate those trade routes too much; in terms of overland trade the caliphate simply stepped in where the Persian empires had been, and while the Romans’ loss of Egypt hurt, there was too much money to be made for the new Arab/Muslim bosses to just shut the Red Sea trade down.
-This state of affairs continued for centuries, with the caliphate and the Romans (or the Byzantines if you prefer), then briefly the Latin Crusaders, in a state of almost perpetual war, but usually prepared to keep the trade routes open in order to make some scratch.
+The early Islamic conquests didn’t really complicate those trade routes too much.
+In terms of overland trade the caliphate simply stepped in where the Persian empires had been, and while the Romans’ loss of Egypt hurt, there was too much money to be made for the new Arab/Muslim bosses to just shut the Red Sea trade route down.
+This state of affairs continued for centuries, with the Muslims and the Romans (or the Byzantines if you prefer), and briefly the Latin Crusaders, in a state of almost perpetual war, but usually prepared to keep trade routes open in order to make some scratch.
 The point is that the commercial relationship between Europe and “the Orient” was already millennia old by the 15th century.

 The biggest beneficiary of Timur’s death was the Ottoman Empire.
 The Ottomans were thrown into an interregnum/civil war after losing the Battle of Ankara to Timur, but once that was over they quickly rebuilt their former strength and then some.
-The Ottoman Empire grew to absorb most of Anatolia and the Balkans, and finally ended the Roman/Byzantine Empire in 1453 when its army captured Constantinople.
-The Ottomans, who now controlled the western terminus of the Silk Road (we’re basically down to one Silk Road at this point, since Timur really put an end to the northern alternative), were pretty fond of money as well, so they weren’t really a threat to close down trade with Europe.
+The empire grew to absorb most of Anatolia and the Balkans, and finally ended the Roman/Byzantine Empire in 1453 when its army captured Constantinople.
+The Ottomans, who now controlled the western terminus of the primary Silk Road route, were pretty fond of money as well, so they weren’t really a threat to close down trade with Europe.
 However, they had also just conquered the most important city in Christendom and were a clear threat to march right into the heart of Europe (or sail into it; Mehmed the Conqueror launched a naval invasion of southern Italy after taking Constantinople, in the hopes of taking Rome as well).
-The Ottomans became a true naval power in the Eastern Mediterranean, something no Islamic entity–Arab, Mongolian, or otherwise–had ever done before, which meant that they could dictate trade terms to European merchants in ways that previous Islamic principalities hadn’t been able to do.
-Meanwhile, Muslim Iberia was in the process of falling to the Christians, creating new Christian kingdoms at the far edge of the Mediterranean who were very well-placed to consider, say, sailing around Africa to open trade routes to the East that didn’t cross any Muslim territory.
-The fact that the new Iberian kingdoms were all competing with one another only raised the stakes in that game.
-Their exploratory voyages started even before the Ottomans took Constantinople, but their urgency picked up after that event.

 The Mughal economy thrived in this period (and in general for much of that dynasty’s lifespan), owing mostly to the fact that India, along with China, was one of the two great eastern terminal points for European trade.
 It’s estimated that India’s economic output in this period accounted for slightly over a fifth of the world’s total economic output (by comparison, the US and China each top out at around 16% of total global GDP nowadays), and because its goods were so highly prized in foreign markets it tended to accumulate precious metals/specie rather than having to spend it, so it wasn’t affected by price shocks the way the Ottomans were.
 If anything, the arrival of Europeans in the Indian Ocean via the African route only increased the demand for and trade in Indian goods, and the arrival of New World silver increased Europe’s ability to pay for them, all good things for India’s economy.
 The Mughals also benefited in the 16th-17th century from some really phenomenal leadership, from Akbar (r.
 1556-1605) to Jahangir (r.
 1605-1627) to Shah Jahan (r.
 1627-1658).